 I am the Lord your God.

 How do you emphasise what you want somebody to hear or take careful notice of?
-You can raise your voice if you are speaking to someone or you could underline or print in large letter if you are writing?
+You can raise your voice if you are speaking to someone or you could underline or print in large letter if you are writing.
 Preachers love to repeat things once or twice to get an important point across!
-The Book of Psalms has lots of examples of repeating a word to two so people will see how important their message is.
-For example, Psalm 84:8 says "Hear my prayer, O Lord God Almighty; listen to me, O God of Jacob."
+The Book of Psalms has lots of examples of repeating a word or phrase so people will see how important their message is.
+For example, Psalm 84:8 says: "Hear my prayer, O Lord God Almighty; listen to me, O God of Jacob."

 O Lord, help me to heed what you say to me in the Bible — even if you have to repeat it many times.
 Thank you.